Bartlesville Radio » News » Vinita's Lake Named Arvest AG Student of the Month

 When she was little, Lake's father would show goats.
 Then, one summer day in July at the fair, Lake was encouraged to show her own goats.
 Lake says she tried showing goats from there and she loved it.
 She says the activity keeps her busy as she met new and friendly faces.

 Lake participates in farmer's markets, caterings, and agricultural science as well.
-She says all of these things, especially the entreprenuership involved in farmer's markets, requires a ton of organization.
+She says all of these things, especially the entrepreneurship involved in farmer's markets, requires a ton of organization.

-Later in life, Lake would like to become a vetrinarian.
+Later in life, Lake would like to become a veterinarian.
 Lake says agriscience has taught her how to do embryo transfers.
 Lake says she has learned was does and doesn't effect the embryo transfer process.
 She said agriscience has taught her a lot.

 Lake says FFA has taught her to be more social, which has gotten her out of her comfort zone.
 She says FFA has taught her how to multi-task and prioritize projects, too.